thevillagehacker/thevillagehacker.github.io/_posts/2023-03-30-Account_Takeover-via-session-storage.md

 - Account Takeover
 - Misconfiguration
 category: blog
-author: naveen
+author: Naveen
-description: Taking over other user account via manipulating the local session Storage.
+description: This blog explores the method of account takeover by manipulating the local session storage in a financial web application.
 ---

 # Target Background
-A Web application which can be used for financial purposes, in which we can generate the invoice, track and reconcile them.
-And the payments can be done for the invoices and money can be managed completely through the application	.
+The target of this analysis is a web application designed for financial purposes.
+It provides a comprehensive suite of features for generating, tracking, and reconciling invoices.
+Users can effectively manage payments and perform various financial activities within the application.

 ## Overview
-I have created a test account through the sign up functionality in the application and after logging in, the application have asked to create an organization so we can provide access to our team members and assign them a particular roles based on how they have to play in the application.
+To evaluate the application's security, I created a test account through the signup functionality.
+After logging in, the application prompted me to create an organization, allowing access to team members and assigning them specific roles based on their responsibilities.

-## Recon
+## Reconnaissance
-- reactJS
+- ReactJS framework
-- Akami Firewall
+- Akamai Web Application Firewall (WAF)
-- REST APIs
+- Relies on REST APIs
-- Cookie Authentication
+- Utilizes cookie-based authentication

 ## User Enumeration
-At the login page after entering the username and password of my signed up user credentials the application sends a request to an API endpoint like below to verify whether the user is part of the organization, user exists in the DB or not.
+During the login process, after entering my username and password, the application sent a request to an API endpoint to verify if the user was part of the organization or if the user existed in the database.

 ### Request
 ```http